What leaders can learn about mastering V.U.C.A from surfing

 It is my opinion that surfing and learning to read the ocean, along with its many faces and facets, lends itself to the development of four core skills that are crucial to excelling in today’s business context:

 Strategic Thinking - looking at the bigger context and future trends;

 Agility - the capacity to quickly adjust your thinking and behaviour in a dynamic and effective way;

 Accountability - be responsible for your thoughts and actions and its effect on those around you; and

 Clear Communication - defining lucidly your intentions and expectations.

-Below are 3 key insights that every leader can not only learn, but apply in an everyday context to make them a better leader, manger, employee and most of all human being by mastering the rhythms of the ocean:
+Below are 3 key insights that every leader can not only learn, but apply in an everyday context to make them a better leader, manager, employee and most of all human being, by mastering the rhythms of the ocean:

 1 - The forces of nature and the market are much bigger than you are, so learn as much as you can about how they move.